Fries at Citi Field: TEN Different Kinds

 The Catch of The Day stand in the right field corner, along with their lobster roll and po’ boy sandwiches, have “Bayside Fries”—also long and straight, covered in sea salt and Old Bay seasoning and served with a cheddar cheese sauce.
 If you’ve ever had the Chickie’s and Pete’s fries in Philly, they’re somewhere in that flavor league, although C&P fries are thin and crinkle cut and served with an American cheese sauce.

-Dave Pasternack, the chef behind Catch of The Day, claimed when Citi Field first opened that the Baysides would give the Box Frites a run for their money.
+Dave Pasternack, the chef behind Catch of The Day, claimed when Citi Field first opened that the Baysides would give the Box Frites a run for their money for the best fries at Citi Field.
 That’s a bold statement.

 And finally there’s the Nathan’s Famous fries.
 Don’t be fooled by there being more than one or two Nathan’s at Citi Field as opposed to Shake Shack or Box Frites.
 That doesn’t mean that their fries are inferior in any way.

-Nathan’s offering of french fried potatoes are thick crinkle cuts that are almost as famous as the hot dogs that put Nathan’s on the map.
+Nathan’s offering of fries at Citi Field are thick crinkle cuts that are almost as famous as the hot dogs that put Nathan’s on the map.
 They are what fries should be—crunchy on the outside and hot and fluffy on the inside.
 And you won’t have to wait in a long line for them.

 Okay, that’s five variations on French fried potatoes at the home of the Mets—and I haven’t even counted the restaurants and club areas.

-The Delta Club has sweet potato fries and McBride Farm’s russet fries (born in McBride’s organic farm); the Porsche (formerly Acela) Club in left field has fries with Western cheddar and hand cut herbed fries; and McFadden’s restaurant attached to the ballpark has steak fries and very attractive waitresses serving them (they used to have waffle fries but they’re not on the menu anymore, unfortunately).
+The Delta Club has sweet potato fries and McBride Farm’s russet fries (born in McBride’s organic farm); the Porsche Grille (formerly Acela Club) Club in left field has fries with Western cheddar and hand cut herbed fries; and McFadden’s restaurant attached to the ballpark has steak fries and very attractive waitresses serving them (they used to have waffle fries but they’re not on the menu anymore, unfortunately).

 The Foxwoods Club didn’t try to come up with one of their own—they’re just selling Nathan’s.
 Boo.

-So if the quality of the available French fries is a factor in your ranking of ballparks, the Citi Field food menu should score very highly on your list.
+So if the quality of the available French fries is a factor in your ranking of ballparks, the selection of fries at Citi Field should score very highly on your list.
 They have thick fries, thin fries, crinkle cut fries, long cut fries, Old Bay seasoned fries, sweet potato fries, cheese fries and fries with chipotle ketchup.

 On the other hand, if you’re on the Atkins diet, maybe you’re better off at Yankee Stadium.
 Or learning about the rest of the Citi Field menu with one of these.